 Various ancient animal species were found during excavations.

 Faunal remains represent an array of local Middle Paleolithic species, possibly showing greater emphasis on large-bodied game.
 The remains are dominated by aurochs (Bos primigenius), Mesopotamian fallow deer (Dama mesopotamica), mountain gazelle (Gazella gazella) and equids.
 Humans were the primary accumulation agents.

 Tinshemet Cave was first surveyed by Moshe Stekelis in the 1940s.
 Excavations at the site were launched in 2016.
 During the excavations the Middle Paleolithic layers were found on the terrace and in the first chamber of the cave.

-This unique prehistoric site is embedded in a layer of cemented sediments (breccia), which does not allow us to use conventional excavation techniques commonly employed in prehistoric excavations.
-Currently we are employing a variety of methodologies and unique excavation tools.
+The Middle Paleolithic deposits are characterized by highly cemented sediments (breccia), which does not allow us to use conventional excavation techniques commonly employed in prehistoric excavations.
+Currently we are employing a variety of methodologies and excavation tools, as the use of traditional chisel and hammers, electric hammers, and air pressure tools.

 Due to the unique nature of the site, some of the material has been cut out in large blocks from the breccia, relocated, and excavation has continued in the laboratory, under the close supervision of our staff.
 In the photo you can see a human skeleton under excavation in the laboratory.

 Various radiometric dating methods, such as Thermoluminescence, Optically Stimulated Luminescence, and U-Series are being used to date the site.